getnamo/NodeJs-Unreal/README.md

 #### Using git instead of releases

-This is supported, just download https://github.com/getnamo/nodejs-ue4/releases/download/0.5.0/nodejs-v0.5.0git-thirdparty-dependencies-only.7z in https://github.com/getnamo/nodejs-ue4/releases/tag/0.5.0 release and drag and drop it into your project root (where the plugins folder is).
-This will add dependencies that are missing if you pulled from git.
+This is supported, just download https://github.com/getnamo/nodejs-ue4/releases/download/0.5.0/nodejs-v0.5.0git-thirdparty-dependencies-only.7z in https://github.com/getnamo/nodejs-ue4/releases/tag/0.5.0 release and extract it into your project root (where the plugins folder is).
+This will add dependencies that are missing if you pulled a fresh clone from git.

 #### Limitations